 Note: The texture-param datasets of this paper: chirps-rate, chirps-cf, and chirps-irreg, were prepared using this algorithm.

-Uniformly distributed (“white”) noise signal x comb filtered using feed back delay:
+Uniformly distributed (“white”) noise signal comb filtered using feed back delay:

 Parameters: